Hosting APIs in Multiple Regions

 In the past, I would probably have designed a solution via separate URLs, with data stored regionally, as required by Data Sovereignty regulations in some countries.
 This includes placing a reverse proxy in front of API servers as a security best practice:

-Using separate internet URLs can be problematic, however.
+Using separate internet URLs, such as domain extensions, can be problematic, however.
 Users have to know particular URLs, and it's challenging to manage these URLs over time as legal boundaries change.

 I’ve recently changed my thinking.
 Now, I prefer managing multi-region aspects centrally, using a single internet URL for end users.